WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

 There are [many](https://github.com/jantimon/html-webpack-plugin#third-party-addons).

-The one we will use is to emmit the generated html file in `public` directory.
+The one we will use is to emit the generated html file in `public` directory.
 We could use in memory stuff, however that would introduce need for middlewares and configuration not for this guide (yet).

 ```sh
 npm install html-webpack-harddisk-plugin --save-dev